Should I Be a Sports Broadcaster?

-Many sports broadcasters earn a bachelor's degree in broadcasting, communications or a closely-related field.
-These 4-year programs equip students with the knowledge and skills particular to the occupation, such as effective communication and familiarity with the production process.
-These curricula may include courses in audio production, mass media, broadcast journalism, media writing and communication law.
+Many sports broadcasters earn a bachelor's degree in broadcasting, communications, or a closely-related field.
+These 4-year programs equip students with the knowledge and skills required of the occupation, such as effective communication and familiarity with the production process.
+These curricula may include courses in audio production, mass media, broadcast journalism, media writing, and communication law.

-- Create a reel.
+You will also want to create a demo reel.
 Any recordings made during school can be put on a reel that can be sent out to prospective employers when applying for jobs.
-This will allow an individual to showcase their skills.
+This will allow you to showcase your skills.

-- Be knowledgeable about sports.
-While playing sports at the collegiate or professional level may not be essential, understanding the rules, history and nuances of the game can be helpful.
+In addition, you must be knowledgeable about sports.
+While playing sports at the collegiate or professional level may not be essential, understanding the rules, history, and nuances of the game can be helpful.